Impact of the COVID-19 pandemic on education: Impact on local economies

 In the United States of America, colleges and universities operate as "mini-cities" which generate significant revenue for cities, states, and regions.
 For example, Princeton University estimated in 2017 that it contributed $1.58 billion USD per year to the New Jersey economy, and that students spent about $60 million in off-campus spending.
-College and university closures have a domino effect on economies with far-reaching implications.
+College and university closures had a domino effect on economies with far-reaching implications.

 In March, Linda Bilmes of the Harvard Kennedy School noted that "local hotels, restaurants, cafes, shops, car rental agencies and other local businesses obtain a significant share of annual revenue from graduation week and college reunions... these communities will suffer a lot of economic damage if the colleges remain closed at that time."

-Small towns which rely on college students to support the local economy and provide labour to local businesses are especially impacted by school closures and the exodus of students from campus.
+Small towns which rely on college students to support the local economy and provide labour to local businesses were especially impacted by school closures and the exodus of students from campus.
 In Ithaca, New York, Cornell University students spent at least $4 million a week in Tompkins County.
 In the wake of Cornell's decision to keep students home following spring break and transition to virtual instruction, the Mayor of Ithaca called for "immediate and forceful federal action — we will see a horrific economic impact as a result of Cornell University closing."